-The above examples have also shown a dynamic reference (like dept: ^department).
-Dynamic reference is initially NONE.
-A dynamic reference to instances of worker may be declared as follows:
+The above examples have also shown a dynamic reference (like dept: ^Department).
+Such a reference is initially NONE, i.e. it refers to no object.
+A dynamic reference to instances of Worker may be declared as follows:

-theForeman: ^worker
+theForeman: ^ Worker

-theForeman may be assigned a reference to the object referred by mary by execution of the following imperative:
+TheForeman may be assigned a reference to the object referred by mary by execution of the following imperative:

-mary[] -> theForeman[]
+mary[] theForeman[]

-Note that the opposite assignment (theForeman[]->mary[]) is not legal since mary is a static reference.
-An instance of worker may be generated and its reference assigned to theForeman by executing the following imperative:
+Note that the opposite assignment (theForeman[] mary[]) is not legal since mary is a constant reference.
+An instance of Worker may be generated and its reference assigned to theForeman by executing the following imperative:

-&worker[] -> theForeman[]
+&Worker[] theForeman[]